 • Modern Foreign Languages

 The Grand Union Teacher Training Partnership is an experienced school-centred initial teacher training consortium with nearly 20 years experience training teachers in Northamptonshire and Milton Keynes.
-Working with a close network of primary and secondary partnership schools, most of our trainees live in the Northampton and the Milton Keynes area and the scheme is very conscious of its role in training local people for employment in their home area.
+Working with a close network of primary and secondary partnership schools, our trainees tend to live in and around Northampton, Brackley, Daventry and Milton Keynes and as such, the scheme is very conscious of its role in training local people for employment in their home area.

 ‘The well-established partnership of good and outstanding schools that are committed to ensuring trainees enter the profession as good or better teachers.’ – Ofsted 2013